-Purpose of the Comprehensive Plan
+Purpose of the plan

-The City of Haralson Comprehensive Plan shall provide guidance and policy standards for future growth and development.
+The Town of Sharpsburg Comprehensive Plan shall provide guidance and policy standards for future growth and development.
 The plan also identifies needs and opportunities which currently exist within the community.
-Goals, polices, and specific implementation measures are also listed to set policy for particular segments and specific areas of the city.
+Goals, polices, and specific implementation measures are also listed to set policy for particular segments and specific areas of the town.
+Character areas were also designated to define future land use policy.
+At the time of the plan update, the members of the Sharpsburg Town Council were: